swampnet-examples/MvcMusicStore/README.md

 # MvcMusicStore

-Following along wioth the Professional ASP.Net 5 book!
+Following along with the Professional ASP.Net 5 book!